efueger/owh-ds/README.md

     3. And run mortality_indexer.py.
 Creating indexes may take more than hour.

 4. Environment variable NODE_ENV
-    1. Create environment variable NODE_ENV and set value to 'dev'
+    1. Create environment variable NODE_ENV and set value to 'dev'.
+As per elasticsearch configuration(elasticsearch.js), local running elasticsearch service will be used, if NODE_ENV value set to either 'test' or 'dev'

 ## Files and importance
 1. package.json - nodeJS root file and it has all dependencies and start-up scripts